www-ShapeLabs-de/Judo-i-soft-save-plus-to-mqtt-bridge/README.md

 ### Running in AppDeamon docker directly in HomeAssistant
 0. MQTT should be already setup and running
-1. Install AppDaemon through HomeAssistant Add-Ons store (https://community.home-assistant.io/t/home-assistant-community-add-on-appdaemon-4/163259)
+1. Install AppDaemon and Studio Code Server (Optional) through HomeAssistant Add-Ons store (https://community.home-assistant.io/t/home-assistant-community-add-on-appdaemon-4/163259)
 2. Configure AppDaemon with the following settings:

 init_commands: []